MohitBytes/MohitBytes/README.md

 - 🧩 I believe in building **practical solutions**, not just pretty UIs
 - ☕ Fueled by chai and driven by clean code principles
 - 🌱 Learning something new every day - currently exploring system design patterns
-- 🎮 When not coding, you'll find me exploring new tech trends or playing chess
+- 🎮 When I’m away from code, you’ll usually find me exploring new technologies or working on video editing projects
 - 🤖 Dream project: Building an AI assistant that helps students with programming concepts

 <p align="center">